jdconner/styled-variants/README.md

 Most theming systems for `styled-components` available today spit out string values (e.g. [styled-theming](https://github.com/styled-components/styled-theming), [styled-theme](https://github.com/diegohaz/styled-theme)) which can add code bloat since you still need to assign the theme value to a css property. `styled-variants` takes advantage of the first-class object functionality that `styled-components` has added in [version 3.3.0](https://spectrum.chat/styled-components/general/v3-3-0-is-out-with-first-class-object-support~2b5fd935-fb1d-480d-a524-95ecd540a1ac) to help reduce this bloat and allow for cleaner, scalable theming.

-What this library is looking to empower and contain:
+This goals of this library are:

 1. Scalable theming
-2. Both local variant (passed via props) and global variant (passed via ThemeProvider) support
+2. Support local (passed via props) and global (passed via ThemeProvider) variants
-3. Multiple variants support
+3. Support multiple variants
-4. Remove redundant code (by taking advantage of the first-class object functionality stated above)
+4. Eliminate redundant code (by taking advantage of the first-class object functionality stated above)
-5. Small distribution size
+5. Minimal distribution size

-All while encouraging clean, human-readable code.
+We want to do this while encouraging and enabling clean, human-readable code.

 ## Install